DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: Introduction

 \section{Introduction}

-Pretrained Language Models (PLMs) built on Transformer blocks \cite{devlin2018bert,yang2019xlnet,liu2019roberta,lan2019albert,raffel2019exploring,clark2020electra} have shown strong transferability and achieved great success in many natural language processing (NLP) tasks \cite{wang2018glue}, like classification \cite{sun2019fine}, sequence labelling \cite{tsai2019small}, etc. For the specific task of semantic textual similarity (STS), which measures the semantic similarity between two sentences and is widely applied in many real-world applications (like text retrieval, text deduplication, etc.), the current state-of-the-art (SOTA) methods \cite{gao2021simcse, wang2021aligning, yan2021consert} that achieves remarkable performance are also all based on PLMs.
-Specifically, those methods commonly train an encoder to derive an embedding vector for each sentence, using the popular scheme of contrastive learning.

-Recently, sentence embedding methods tend to use larger model sizes and training data scales for better performance.
+Sentence embeddings trained with contrastive learning provide dense vector representations widely applied in many real-world applications (like sentence textual similarity, text retrieval, etc.).
+State-of-the-art (SOTA) contrastive sentence modeling methods \cite{gao2021simcse, wang2021aligning, yan2021consert} that achieve remarkable performance are all based on Pretrained Language Models (PLMs)\cite{devlin2018bert,liu2019roberta,raffel2019exploring}.
+Moreover, PLMs-based sentence embedding methods tend to use larger model sizes and training data scales for better performance.
 For instance, the latest SOTA model, i.e., Sentence-T5 \cite{ni2021sentence}, is built with 11 billion parameters and trained on 2 billion question-answer pairs.
 Though effective, such large models are hard to be applied in real-world applications with limited computational resources or time cost for model inference.

-Model compression is a feasible way to tackle the problem mentioned above and Knowledge Distillation (KD) \cite{romero2014fitnets, kim2016sequence, hu2018attention, sanh2019distilbert, sun2020mobilebert, wang2020minilm, jiao2019tinybert} is commonly used.
-KD is to transfer the knowledge learned in a large ``teacher'' model to a smaller ``student'' model, and thus expects to reduce the computational overhead and model storage while retaining the performances.
-Generally, KD is conducted on the same training data that the teacher model is built on \cite{sun2020mobilebert}.
+Therefore, they often play the role of ``teacher", transferring their high-capacities to small ``student" models through knowledge distillation (KD) \cite{romero2014fitnets, kim2016sequence, hu2018attention, sanh2019distilbert, sun2020mobilebert, wang2020minilm, jiao2019tinybert}.
+Typically, KD is conducted on the same training data as the teacher model is built on \cite{sun2020mobilebert}, and the student models are trained to mimic the behaviour of the teacher models in the output projection layers or in the intermediate hidden layers.

-Here we conduct a probe experiment to explore KD on sentence embedding models trained with contrastive learning.
-Specifically, we distill the well-trained SimCSE-RoBERTa-Large \cite{gao2021simcse} with 330 million parameters to a smaller student model with 110 million parameters.
-As the teacher model is trained on the Natural Language Inference (NLI) \cite{bowman2015large} dataset, we minimize the difference between the embedding learned by the teacher model and that of the student model for each sentence in NLI.
-However, as shown in Appendix A, the performance of the student model is substantially lower (-1.81\%) than the teacher model in the STS task evaluation.
-Thus, it is challenging to use only a single KD process to transfer the capability of the large teacher model adequately to the small student model, especially on the limited NLI training data.